A book on ethics and philosophy of values

 suivre sur twitter

-These features are inessential, for we might imagine that the content of axiology could be found, even if these questions were not answered.
 The essential character of a discipline is probably its method.
-As Descartes said, it were far better never to think of investigating truth at all, than to do so without a method 1.
-Indeed, all truths that could be found out at the end of the axiological investigation, as well as the process applied to discover them, result from the method chosen.
+As Descartes said, It were far better never to think of investigating truth at all, than to do so without a method 1.
+In fact, all the results that a discipline can lead to, as well as the procedures that will be used to achieve them, derive and flow from the method used.

-III/ Proposal for a method for axiology
+Book III/ A method for axiology

 I/ Where to find the value of things?